SymphonicTanning/EarlyCovid/README.md

 Ambroxol - also an OTC mucolytic available on eBay.
-If you credit the various successful trials and observational studies which have been conducted for Bromhexine, Bromhexine and/or Ambroxol could be good ways to protect yourself, in addition to mask wearing and social distancing - although they would work best in dual therapy with another drug which acts in the endosomal route.
+If you credit the various successful trials and observational studies which have been conducted for Bromhexine, it and/or Ambroxol could be good ways to protect yourself, in addition to mask wearing and social distancing - although they would work best in dual therapy with another drug which acts in the endosomal route.